The Dirichlet heat kernel in inner uniform domains: local results, compact domains and non-symmetric forms: Harnack inequalities

 \subsection{Boundary Harnack principle}

 Let $(\e,\F)$ be an adapted form satisfying Assumption A. Let $U$ be a domain in $X$.
 The boundary Harnack principle is concerned with positive local weak solutions of $Lu=0$ with Dirichlet boundary condition along $\partial U$ and their behavior near the boundary.
+We refer the reader to \cite{Aik} for pointers to the literature.

 We will use a strong version of the boundary Harnack principle which we refer to as the geometric boundary Harnack principle.

 \begin{definition} Let $X,\e^{\mbox{\em s}},\F,d,\mu$ be as in {\em Section \ref{sec-geo}}.
 Let $ W\subset U$ be non-empty domains in $X$.
 Let $(\e,\F)$ be a form satisfying {\em Assumption A}.
 Referring to local weak solutions of $Lu=0$ with Dirichlet boundary condition along $\partial U$ where $L$ is the generator associated to $(\e,\F)$, we say that: \begin{enumerate} \item the \emph{geometric boundary Harnack principle} holds on $U$, if there exist constants $a_0,A_0,A_1\in (0,\infty)$, depending only on $U$, with the following property.
 Let $\xi \in \widetilde{U}\setminus U$ and $r \in (0,a_0 \mbox{ \em diam}_U (U))$.
 Then for any two positive weak solutions $u$ and $v$ of $Lu=0$ in $B_U(\xi,A_0r)$ with Dirichlet boundary condition along $\partial U$, we have